submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

     | cluster-b |10.42.0.0/24  |10.43.0.0/16  |

     Note that we will use Globalnet in this guide, therefore overlapping CIDRs are supported.
-    One of the easiest way to create this environment will be to deploy two K3s clusters by the steps described [here](https://submariner.io/getting-started/quickstart/k3s/) until "Deploy cluster-b on node-b",
-    with modifying deploy commands to just `curl -sfL https://get.k3s.io | sh -` to use default CIDR.

 {{% notice note %}}
 In this configuration, global IPs are used to access between the gateway node and non-cluster hosts,